dockermgeo/DockerBootstrap/README.md

 # DockerBootstrap

-Booting Dockercontainer and make any things...
+Booting Dockercontainer and make any things before Service start or make thins after Service is started.
+It's up to you!

 ![Architecture](docs/doboot-architektur.png)